 How to Do a Fade Haircut by Yourself

 Cutting your own hair is admittedly a tricky task, especially if you’re not an experienced barber.
 That said, most anyone can do a simple clipper cut, with the fade being a great option.
 It looks cool, works for most any guy, and is easy to cut without being a professional.
+Friends often ask me what clippers I recommend to get started, and these are my all-time favorite clippers for the job, they’re cheap and do a fine job for a beginner.
 I don’t know if it’s just in my circles, but cutting your own hair is something I’ve seen more and more of the past five years.
-It’s obviously popular for cost-saving reasons, but also saves the hassle of going to a barber (shooting my business in the foot here).
+It’s obviously popular for cost-saving reasons, but also saves the hassle of going to a barber (shooting my business in the foot here.)
 It also allows you to cut more regularly, and have a more consistent, arguably better cut if you’re following the tried and true rules of barbering.

 What is a Fade?